sunnysallow/sunnysallow/README.md

 **STATUS MEANINGS**

-🟢 ~ up for interactions, come at me !!
+🟢 ~ up for interactions, just not seeking them !!

 🌙 ~ semi-afk (on and off afk), or reading chats but not replying :]